Iceland's Prime Minister Bjarni Benediktsson speaks to members of the...

 LONDON — Iceland appears headed for a snap election after Prime Minister Bjarni Benediktsson pulled the plug on the Nordic nation’s fragile governing coalition.

-The prime minister is expected to ask President Halla Tómasdóttir on Monday to formally dissolve Iceland’s parliament, the Althingi, for an election on Nov.
+The prime minister asked President Halla Tómasdóttir on Monday to formally dissolve Iceland’s parliament, the Althingi, for an election on Nov.
 30, national broadcaster RUV reported.
+The president said she would meet other party leaders before making an announcement later this week.

 Benediktsson’s center-right Independence Party has governed since April with the centrist Progressive Party and the Left Green Movement.
 He said the coalition partners disagreed over issues including immigration, energy policy and the economy.